 In one of the significant judgements the Kerala High Court has observed that private educational institutions which require recognition of state government, are not allowed to impart religious instructions of one religion in preference to other religions and if at all schools want to impart it, then it should be absolutely based on religious pluralism.

 The judgment was delivered by Justice Muhamed Mustaque in the case of The Trustee, Hidaya Educational & Charitable Trust, Muhammed Umer v.
 The State Of Kerala & others on January 24, 2020.

 The writ was petition filed by a private unaided school, which was functioning without Government recognition or CBSE affiliation and had admitted more than 200 students all of them adherents to Islam, challenging the State's action of closing down the school on the premise that it promotes exclusive religious instruction and admits only students from one particular community thereby posing threat to the secular fabric of society.

 The State Government acting on intelligence report had issued order of closure.
 Acting upon the Government direction, the Deputy Director of Education, Trivandrum, had issued the order of closure after an inspection.
 In inspection it was found that the syllabus was in accordance with the curriculum prescribed by MFERD (Millet Foundation Education Research and Development), which is common platform to Muslim Educational Institutions for sharing, networking, co-ordinating and co-operating among themselves, to complement the efforts of individuals, professionals and organizations to achieve excellence in the field of education within the boundaries of Islamic Shariah.

 The Court referred Ms. Aruna Roy and Others v.
 Union of India and Others [(2002) 7 SCC 368] where the court had not negated religious education based on religious pluralism but it had cautioned against religious education based on religious exclusivism.

 The court reasoned that our Constitution allows educational institutions having State recognition or funds from the State to give religious instruction with the consent of guardian [Article 28(3)].
 But this enabling clause existed in the constitution at a time when elementary education among children in the age group of 6 to14 was not declared as a fundamental right [Article 21A] hence, issue before the court was about the balance between Article 28(3) and 21A.

 “A private body that discharges public functions must adhere to constitutional values in regard to the discharge of public functions.
 It cannot adopt any character contrary or repugnant to constitutional morality or value.
 Individual freedom available to a private body to promote his own belief or faith is not available to a private body when it discharges public function.
 It is bound by public morality conceived in the Constitution.
 Public morality is the morality dictated by the Constitution.
 Public functionaries, therefore, cannot have their own morality independent of the one envisaged in Constitution.
-Every public functionary is, therefore, bound to sustain the shared morality of a multi-cultural society
+Every public functionary is, therefore, bound to sustain the shared morality of a multi-cultural society.”